Kim Kardashian Admits Paris Hilton ‘Gave Her A Career’

-Kim Kardashian recently shared that her longtime friend Paris Hilton played a tremendous role in her career.
+Kim Kardashian recently shared that her longtime friend, Paris Hilton, played a tremendous role in her career.

 E!
 News reports that on a recent episode of Keeping Up with the Kardashians, the KKW Beauty CEO discusses how she will always say “yes” when it comes to her relationship with Hilton.
 During the episode, Kardashian was opening up about how tired she was as she prepared for a cameo role in Hilton’s video for her single “My Best Friend’s A**,” which premiered back in June.
 Shooting for the video reportedly came at a time when Kim was preparing for her now buzzed-about Met Gala look, as well as the birth of her son, Psalm West.